 Emin Toro’s practice concentrates on the needs of multinational companies, including both tax controversies and counseling.
 Mr. Toro’s controversy experience includes audits, administrative appeals, litigation, as well as advance pricing agreement and competent authority proceedings.
-Mr. Toro has handled controversies in a number of subject matter areas, including cross-border trading structures, cost sharing arrangements, income and expense reallocations under Section 482, foreign tax credits, treatment of corporate reorganizations and restructurings, computation of allowable FSC benefits, and allowance of losses on subsidiary stock and debt.
+Mr. Toro has handled controversies in a number of subject matter areas, including cross-border trading structures, cost sharing arrangements, income and expense reallocations under Section 482, royalty arrangements, contract manufacturing and distribution arrangements, foreign tax credits, treatment of corporate reorganizations and restructurings, computation of allowable FSC benefits, and allowance of losses on subsidiary stock and debt.
 Mr. Toro has provided counseling on tax-efficient cross-border distribution structures, cross-border services, cross-border transfer pricing, international asset transfers, and tax optimal corporate structures, as well as acquisitions and dispositions.

-- Handle controversy matters for multinational companies regarding, among others, cost sharing arrangements, the allocation of expenses under Section 482, the allocation of royalties under Section 482, the allowance of worthless stock and bad debt deductions with respect to domestic and foreign subsidiaries, the computation of foreign currency gains and losses, the computation of foreign tax and research and experimentation credits, the sourcing of income, and valuation matters.
+- Handle controversy matters for multinational companies regarding, among others, the determination of appropriate transfer prices for the sale of goods, distribution, and contract manufacturing arrangements; the allocation of royalties under Section 482; the allocation of expenses under Section 482; cost sharing arrangements; the allowance of worthless stock and bad debt deductions with respect to domestic and foreign subsidiaries; the computation of foreign currency gains and losses; the computation of foreign tax and research and experimentation credits; the sourcing of income; and valuation matters.

-- Counsel multinational companies on APA and competent authority proceedings on transfer pricing issues.
+- Counsel multinational companies on competent authority proceedings for various issues in several countries.